 - Step 2: Roll your meat into roughly 1-½" sized balls.
-If you find your boudin sausage meat is a little on the dry side feel free to sprinkle a little water (enough to make the meat/rice mixture moldable).
+If you find your boudin sausage meat is a little on the dry side feel free to sprinkle a little water (enough to make the meat/rice mixture moldable) and place on a prepared baking sheet.
 Place the boudin balls into your refrigerator for an hour or more.

 - Step 3: In a medium mixing bowl beat the eggs.

 - Step 4: Mix the buttermilk into the eggs.

 - Step 5: In a medium mixing bowl mix the bread crumbs with the garlic powder, onion powder and Creole seasoning.

 - Step 6: Line up the dredging bowls.
 First goes flour, then the egg wash and finally the breadcrumb/seasoning mix.

 - Step 7: Pass each Boudin Ball through the dredging station, first through the flour, then the egg mixture, then the breadcrumb mix.

 - Step 8: Fry balls in hot oil (at least 2" Deep) at 350°F for 3-4 Minutes until golden brown and an internal temperature of 160°F has been reached, remove with a slotted spoon, catch the excess drip on paper towels and serve right away with a dipping sauce.

 Next time try my Natchitoches Meat Pies, another delicious South Louisiana snack.

 One of Louisiana's great appetizers.
 Boudin balls should be served hot with a Mustard Cream Sauce, or Remoulade Sauce.
 I prefer a small bowl of Mustard Cream Sauce, it's really easy, see below ingredients: